Avionics and Homemade RC Electronics

 NightOwl - Stabilizing 3-Axis Gyros with PIC 12C508 mixer

 NightOwl versions 4 and 5 each have a 3-axis rate gyro stabilizer.
 There are four control surfaces on each NightOwl.
 Two horizontal surfaces move together and control pitch.
 Two vertical surfaces move together and control yaw.
-All four surfaces together and control roll.
+All four surfaces move together and control roll.
 The gyro stabilizers installed to versions 4 and 5 of the NightOwl are made from disassembled HK 401B rate gyros.
 These photos shows the gyro and mixer setup for NightOwl version 4.

 Three HK 401B gyros were taken apart, removed from their original boxes, and hot-melt glued together into a smaller package with each gyro rotated to the correct angle for its sensing axis.
 Gyro #1 senses roll, gyro #2 senses pitch, and gyro #3 senses yaw.
 The outputs of each gyro is routed to mixers.
 The first mixer is used for the horizontal control surfaces, for roll and pitch.
 The second mixer is used for the vertical control surfaces, for roll and yaw.